wframe-uw/data-512-final/README.md

-# County Covid risk factors
+# County covid risk factors
 This project explores the relationship between county covid-19 infections and fatalities and other metrics.